raypulver/kat-cr/README.md

 var kickass = require('kat-cr');
 ```

-`kat-cr` uses a promise API; you can perform a basic search with
+`kat-cr` uses a Promise API; you can perform a basic search with

 ```
 kickass('search query').then(function (results) {